Most people know the basics of U.S. presidents, like when they served and their political party.

 While living in D.C., he also had many pets, including dogs, ponies, monkeys, and birds!

 LBJ was recently voted as having the worst personality of all of our American Presidents.

 He also loved showing off his boots every chance he got!
 He is said to have done this even when meeting with world leaders and heads of state!

 Nixon suffered from motion sickness, just like George Washington.
 Still, he also suffered from hay fever, so he would often be seen carrying around a box of Kleenex, even during important meetings!

 Ford was the second shortest President to live in the White House (John Quincy Adams was more straightforward).
 He only reached 5′ 9″ inches tall.

 He wasn’t athletic either, but he had the honor of being on two NFL championship teams back in high school!

 39. Jimmy Carter

-Carter was an avid fisherman and has caught over 300 different types of fish during his presidency; he was even buried with a few of them (including a largemouth bass) when he died.
+Carter was an avid fisherman and caught over 300 different types of fish during his presidency.
+He will even be buried with a few of them (including a largemouth bass) when he dies.